 Why Repurpose Leftovers?

 Food waste is also a bring drain on our environment.
-Food waste accounts for the largest volume of material in landfills.
-Leftover food accounts for 21% of the waste stream according to the United Nations.
+It accounts for the most significant volume of material in landfills.
+According to the United Nations, leftover food accounts for 21% of the waste stream.

-You can save money and help the environment by simply eating leftovers!
+You can save money and help the environment by merely eating leftovers!

 Tips to Repurpose Leftovers